iraf-community/iraf-community.github.io/install.md

 # Binary packages

-On some systems, IRAF can be directly installed from the package
+On some systems (Ubuntu, Debian, Mint, Mageia), IRAF can be directly installed from the package repositories.
+Packages for Fedora are available from the RPM Sphere third-party repository.
-repositories:

- * Ubuntu 18.04 LTS and later,
- * Debian 10 "Buster" (also in Debian 9 "Stretch" [backports](https://backports.debian.org/)),
- * Mageia 6.1.

-Packages for Fedora are currently in preparation.
 Please contact us if you want to help packaging for macOS or other Linux versions.

 # Installation from source